 Looking on Google Maps beforehand showed numerous accommodation options along the main road in Tan-awan, and had I known that they were actually just a 10 or so minute walk to the Briefing Centre, I’d have preferred these.

-Here are a couple of suggestions in Oslob.
+Here are a couple of other accommodation suggestions in Oslob.

 How do I arrange the experience to swim with whale sharks in Oslob?